EBOH

 Eendracht Brengt Ons Hoger (EBOH) is a Dutch current amateur and former professional association football club from Dordrecht.
 The club was founded in 1921 and played in professional football from 1954 to 1962.
 Its first squad currently plays in the Tweede Klasse E (Saturday) 2024-2025.

 History

 The club was founded on 27 November 1921 under the name Onder Vrienden Dordt (OVD).
-Since there was already an club registered under that name with the Dutch Football Association, the current name Eendracht Brengt Ons Hoger (EBOH) was chosen in 1924.
+Since there was already a club registered under that name with the Dutch Football Association, the current name Eendracht Brengt Ons Hoger (EBOH) was chosen in 1924.
 Creator was Piet Ton.